Adoption Information

 Before adoption, all Buster dogs are:

-Adopting a Buster dog requires a donation of $350.
+Adopting a Buster dog requires a donation of $360 ($10 included to cover fees).
 This may be considered a charitable contribution which can be listed on your yearly tax return, check with your tax specialist.
 Your donation helps us cover the cost of veterinary expenses, dog food, training, and in some cases boarding expenses.

 Before any adoption will be finalized we require proof of a paid obedience training class.
 The Buster Foundation believes and advocates for force free training.
 No adverse or negative based training is accepted.